In this article, we explore two options available to intellectual property holders in expiditing patent applications in Taiwan.

 Both agreements permit applicants filing invention or utility model patents with the TIPO (the ‘Office of First Filing’, or OFF) to obtain an access code that they can then use to file priority documents with either the KIPO or the JPO (the ‘Office of Second Filing’, or OSF).
 Similarly, applicants filing in Korea or Japan can obtain an access code for a priority filing in Taiwan.
 The TIPO requests that these codes be received within 16 months of the first filing date.

 These agreements can help applicants receive expedited review of patent applications claiming priority among these three jurisdictions.
 In 2015, 12,284 invention patents were filed by Japanese applicants in Taiwan, the largest number originating in a foreign jurisdiction.
 In the same year, there were 1,614 filings from Korean applicants, placing them third behind the United States.
 According to statistics from the JPO, Korea accounted for 10.8% of all patent applications made in Japan in 2013, showing that the PDX agreements between the three intellectual property offices can potentially serve a considerable number of applicants.
+Visit NK Patent Law to get more information about patents and trademarks.

 The Patent Prosecution Highway (“PPH”)